mpfechner/data-botti/README.md

 # DataBotti

 DataBotti is a data analyzing tool with AI support.
-Current status: **MVP / Work in Progress** – basic functions are available, AI functionality is integrated and will be extended.
-Next milestone: user management.
+Current status: **Stable MVP** – all major functions are implemented and stable, including AI functionality with semantic search based on embeddings and cross-encoder re-ranking.

 ---